EcoComplex/TrophicResourcesEdaphic/README.md

 ## Introduction

  Only in the last few decades, sustainable use of the soil has come sharply into focus.
-The Ecosystem Millennium Assessment (2005), the report on Global Biodiversity and Ecosystem Services (IPBES, 2019), and the recent State of Knowledge of Soil Biodiversity (FAO, 2020) clearly state the importance of the soil ecosystem and the central role that soil biodiversity plays on ecosystem services.
+The report on Global Biodiversity and Ecosystem Services (IPBES, 2019), and the recent State of Knowledge of Soil Biodiversity (FAO, 2020) clearly state the importance of the soil ecosystem and the central role that soil biodiversity plays on ecosystem services.
 However,